Mochitto/type-config/README.md

 3. Default value from the TypeConfig object
 4. raise `ParsingError` if option can't be empty, else value is `None`

+Notice: Falsy options are considered valid values.
+Only `None` values are overwritten: to make sure the merging goes as expected, you might want to specify a `default=None` if parsing cli arguments with argparse and using `store_true` or `store_false`.
 Notice: no validation is done during this operation and only options present in the input configurations will be written to the result.

  Parmeter | Description | Default
  :---- | :---- | :----